Hawaiian Kingdom: Overthrow

-Economic, social and cultural transformation
+Economic, social, and cultural transformation

 Economic and demographic factors in the 19th century reshaped the islands.
-Their consolidation into one unified political entity led to international trade.
+Their consolidation opened international trade.
 Under Kamehameha (1795–1819), sandalwood was exported to China.
 That led to the introduction of money and trade throughout the islands.

-Following Kamehameha's death the succession was overseen by his principal wife, Kaʻahumanu, who was designated as regent over the new king, Liholiho, who was a minor.
+Following Kamehameha's death, succession was overseen by his principal wife, Kaʻahumanu, who was designated as regent over the new king, Liholiho, who was a minor.

 Queen Kaʻahumanu eliminated various prohibitions (kapu) governing women's behavior.
-They included men and women eating together and women eating bananas.
-She also overturned the old religion as the Christian missionaries arrived in the islands.
-A major contribution of the missionaries was to develop a written Hawaiian language.
-That led to very high levels of literacy in Hawaiʻi, above 90 percent in the latter half of the 19th century.
-The development of writing aided in the consolidation of government.
-Written constitutions enumerating the power and duties of the King were developed.
+She allowed men and women to eat together and women to eat bananas.
+She also overturned the old religion in favor of Christianity.
+The missionaries developed a written Hawaiian language.
+That led to high levels of literacy in Hawaiʻi, above 90 percent in the latter half of the 19th century.
+Writing aided in the consolidation of government.
+Written constitutions were developed.

 In 1848, the Great Māhele was promulgated by King Kamehameha III.
-It instituted official property rights to the land, formalizing the customary land tenure prior to this declaration.
-Ninety-eight percent of the land was assigned to the aliʻi, chiefs or nobles, with only two percent to the commoners.
-No land could be sold, only transferred to a lineal descendant land manager.
+It instituted official property rights, formalizing the customary land tenure system in effect prior to this declaration.
+Ninety-eight percent of the land was assigned to the aliʻi, chiefs or nobles, with two percent to the commoners.
+No land could be sold, only transferred to a lineal descendant.

 Contact with the outer world exposed the natives to a disastrous series of imported plagues such as smallpox.
 The native Hawaiian population fell from approximately 128,000 in 1778 to 71,000 in 1853, reaching a low of 24,000 in 1920.
 Most lived in remote villages.

 American missionaries converted most of the natives to Christianity.
-The missionaries and their children became a powerful elite into the mid-19th century.
+The missionaries and their children became a powerful elite by the mid-19th century.
 They provided the chief advisors and cabinet members of the kings and dominated the professional and merchant class in the cities.

-The elites promoted the sugar industry to allow Hawaiʻi to enter the international economy.
-American capital set up a series of plantations after 1850.
-Few natives were willing to work on the sugar plantations, so recruiters fanned out across Asia and Europe.
-As a result, between 1850 and 1900, some 200,000 contract laborers from China, Japan, the Philippines, Portugal and elsewhere came to Hawaiʻi under fixed term contracts (typically for five years).
-Most returned home on schedule, but large numbers stayed permanently.
+The elites promoted the sugar industry.
+Americans set up plantations after 1850.
+Few natives were willing to work on them, so recruiters fanned out across Asia and Europe.
+As a result, between 1850 and 1900, some 200,000 contract laborers from China, Japan, the Philippines, Portugal and elsewhere worked in Hawaiʻi under fixed term contracts (typically for five years).
+Most returned home on schedule, but many settled there.
 By 1908 about 180,000 Japanese workers had arrived.
 No more were allowed in, but 54,000 remained permanently.